wikawikunia11/text-adventure-game/README.md

 - find and kill monsters (you receive coins from them)
 - find the trader and buy the end-game key

 This game enables saving the game and then playing the last saved game.
-When deciding your move you can type `help` to see again the game synopsis and you will recive an option to save your current game.
+When deciding your move you can type `help` to see again the game synopsis.
+You will also be given an option to save your current game.
+Otherwise please type in your decision or the number corresponding when specified.
+Accept your decision with `Enter`.
 ## Installation
 Please install file `requirements.txt.`